 Selling products and services online can have major advantages for businesses, leading to increased profitability and lower costs.

-This guide tells you about the advantages of selling online, what you need to consider when creating an online shop and the consequences of getting it wrong.
+This guide tells you about the benefits of selling online, how to set up a basic online shop and how to avoid online selling pitfalls.
 If you choose to work with a third party to build your online shop, this guide will help ensure you ask them the right questions.

 The guide also explains some legal requirements and the pitfalls that you should be aware of, as well as how to make sure that customers can find your shop on the web.

 Selling online has a number of advantages over selling by traditional methods, including: